architecture/network

 ): Promise<void>

-Fitness signature evaluating full population asynchronously.
+Fitness signature evaluating the full population asynchronously and storing results in-place.

 PopulationWorkerEvaluationContext